Microsoft reports $38 billion in Q4 2020 revenue: Azure up 47%, Surface up 28%, and LinkedIn up 10%

 - Productivity and Business Processes: Up 6% to $11.8 billion.
 Office commercial revenue grew 5%, Office consumer and cloud revenue was up 6%, and Dynamics revenue increased 13%.
 LinkedIn revenue increased 10%, and Office 365 consumer subscribers hit 42.7 million.

 - Intelligent Cloud: Up 17% to $13.4 billion.
-Server products and cloud services revenue grew 19%, while Enterprise Services revenue was falt.
-The big number as always was Azure revenue, which was up 47%.
+Server products and cloud services revenue grew 19%, while Enterprise Services revenue was flat.
+The number to watch as always was Azure revenue, which was up 47%.

 - More Personal Computing: Up 14% to $12.9 billion.
 Windows OEM revenue was up 7% while Windows commercial revenue increased 9%.
 Search advertising revenue minus traffic acquisition costs fell 18%.
-Surface revenue increased by 28%, and Xbox content and services revenue increased 65%.
+Surface revenue increased 28%, and Xbox content and services revenue increased 65%.

-Microsoft Office continues to be a cash cow for the company, with the pivot to an Office 365 subscription business largely deemed a success.
+Microsoft Office continues to be a cash cow for the company thanks to its Office 365 subscription.
 Having over 40 million consumer subscribers of Office 365 is significant, but it still pales in comparison to the enterprise side.
 In Q3 2020, Microsoft passed 258 million paid Office 365 business seats (up from 200 million) and 75 million daily active users for Teams.

-Meanwhile, on the Windows side, things are looking up again.
+Meanwhile, on the Windows side, things are looking up.
 In Q3 2020, Microsoft warned that “the effects of COVID-19 may not be fully reflected in the financial results until future periods.”
-But thanks to remote work and remote learning trends, Windows OEM and Windows Commercial revenue were both up.
-It’s unclear which is most likely to continue seeing gains: the former as consumers keep buying computers or the latter as businesses invest in newer devices.
+But thanks to remote work and remote learning trends, Windows OEM and Windows Commercial revenue were both up in Q4 2020.
+It’s unclear which is most likely to continue seeing gains: the former as consumers keep buying computers or the latter as businesses invest in new devices.

 LinkedIn, Surface, and Gaming

 Microsoft’s LinkedIn was doing well right up until the pandemic.
-Ever since the December 2016 close of the acquisition, Microsoft has seen double-digit growth.
+Ever since the December 2016 close of the acquisition, Microsoft had seen double-digit revenue growth from LinkedIn.
 But in Q3, Microsoft issued a warning: “In the final weeks of the quarter, there was a slowdown in transactional licensing, particularly in small and medium businesses, and a reduction in advertising spend in LinkedIn.”
 And now we’re seeing the results of that slow down: gone are the quarters of 20%+ growth.

 Surface continues to bring in $1 billion each quarter.
-Q1 2020 and Q2 2020 followed the usual pattern, in that the former is the company’s worst quarter for Surface, while the latter is the best.
-Q3 2020 was flat, which was good news for Microsoft, given that PC shipments were down overall.
-Q4 2020 was excellent as Microsoft rode the broader wave of PC shipments.
+Q1 2020 ($1.35 billion) and Q2 2020 ($1.98 billion) followed the usual pattern, in that the former is the company’s worst quarter for Surface, while the latter is the best.
+Q3 2020 ($1.34 billion) was flat, which was good news for Microsoft, given that PC shipments were down overall.
+Q4 2020 ($1.72 billion) was excellent as Microsoft rode the wave of increased PC demand.
 In May, Microsoft started shipping the Surface Book 3, Surface Go 2, Surface Headphones 2, and Surface Earbuds.
 We’ll have to wait for a full quarter of sales to gauge how they fared, though Microsoft doesn’t break out individual devices.

 For gaming, Q1 2020 and Q2 2020 were disappointments for Microsoft.
 Q3 2020 was a little better, and Q4 2020 was a home run.
 Xbox content and services revenue increased 65%, and gaming revenue as a whole increased 64%.
 Microsoft stopped breaking out Xbox Live monthly active users a few quarters ago.
 But given that games are performing well during the pandemic, the company has plenty to be happy about ahead of the Xbox Series X debut this holiday season.